-- Intro Skier Analysis - Negotiate a goal getting more grip will allow you to ski faster with more control - Start with skiing approach focus on the skis try tipping them up in the control phase, and or identify what to feel i.e. "arch of the outside foot", and where we might feel it "control phase" - Ski It - Introduce Lateral movement of legs to create a slightly higher edge angle starting from the feet and working up through the legs. - Use Exercises to develop this.
+- Negotiate a goal getting more grip will allow you to ski faster with more control - Start with skiing approach focus on the skis try tipping them up in the second half of the turn, and or identify what to feel i.e. "arch of the outside foot", and where we might feel it "second half of the turn" - Ski It - Introduce Lateral movement of legs to create a slightly higher edge angle starting from the feet and working up through the legs. - Use Exercises to develop this.
 Focus on using VAK.
-Start with a static exercise, on a flatter section of the slope, to add in feelings from the feet up - Ski it - Reiterate where you are trying to do it "control phase" - Use a visual image focus to reinforce the lateral movement e.g. pouring water out of boots to the inside of the turn, or point headlights(knees) into the turn - Once a higher edge angle is being created review leg rotation - Highlight that a greater intensity of rotational movement will be required - Exercises to develop intensity of rotation.
-Focus on Using VAK - Speed is controlled through turn shape and skidding
+Start with a static exercise, on a flatter section of the slope, to add in feelings from the feet up - Ski it - Reiterate where you are trying to do it "second half of the turn" - Use a visual image focus to reinforce the lateral movement e.g. pouring water out of boots to the inside of the turn, or point headlights (knees) into the turn - Once a higher edge angle is being created review leg rotation - Highlight that a greater intensity of rotational movement will be required to continue turning when the skis are on a higher edge angle - Exercises to develop intensity of rotation.
+Focus on Using VAK - · Speed is controlled through turn shape and skidding

-3. Intro Parallel Initiation
+3. Introduction to Parallel Initiation

-- Intro Skier Analysis - Negotiate a goal parallel skiing will allow you to be more comfortable and open more possibilities to ski steeper, varied terrain and control speed more effectively. - Highlight that your students are parallel for nearly the whole turn and really you are only working in the initiation phase - Start with a skiing approach -ski a little faster and try to start your turn without a wedge Using a visual imagery cue such as "imagine skis are on railway tracks" Ensure that students are maintaining an effective athletic stance to enable effective leg movements - Focus on a lateral weight shift from foot to foot, starting in the completion of the old turn to the upcoming outside ski. - Use a muscular vertical movement of the legs to facilitate this lateral foot to foot - Encourage the students to travel forward with their skis as they are flattening to maintain good fore/aft balance - Develop simultaneous flattening of the skis Focus on lateral movement of the feet/ankles/boots/ knees/ femurs/ muscles in thighs.
-Focus on VAK - Once the skis are flattening together focus on rotational movement of both legs at the same time by the same amount in the same direction.
+- Intro Skier Analysis - Negotiate a goal parallel skiing will allow you to be more comfortable and open more possibilities to ski steeper, varied terrain and control speed more effectively. - Highlight that your students are parallel for nearly the whole turn and now all is needed is to make a parallel initiation - Start with a skiing approach -ski a little faster and try to start your turn without a wedge - Using a visual imagery cue such as "imagine skis are on railway tracks" Ensure that students are maintaining an effective athletic stance to enable effective leg movements - Focus on a lateral weight shift from foot to foot, starting in the completion of the old turn to the upcoming outside ski. - Use a muscular vertical movement of the legs to facilitate this lateral foot to foot weight shift - Encourage the students to travel forward with their skis as they are flattening to maintain good fore/aft balance - Develop simultaneous flattening of the skis focus on lateral movement of the feet/ankles/boots/ knees/ femurs/ muscles in thighs.
+Focus on VAK - Once the skis are flattening together, focus on rotational movement of both legs at the same time, the same amount and in the same direction.
 Focus on VAK to reinforce rotation of the legs. - E.G Use a visual image focus to reinforce the rotational movement e.g. imagine you have lasers coming out of your knees and don't let the laser beams cross - Speed is controlled through turn shape and skidding

-4. Teach Pole Touch
+4. Pole Swing and Touch